butaca/covid19uy.com/content/_index.en.md

 ---
-title: Coronavirus COVID-19 in Uruguay
+title: "Coronavirus COVID-19 in Uruguay | #StayHome"
-subtitle: Stay at home!
+subtitle: Stay home!
 description: Cases and deaths of Coronavirus COVID-19 in Uruguay updated daily with official information.
 If you don't want to appear on this site, stay home.
 date: 2020-03-23T22:07:13-0300
 lastmod: 2020-04-04T20:21:12-0300